AckerlyXu/heima/articles/media-services/media-services-video-summarization.md

 ms.devlang: dotnet
 ms.topic: article
 origin.date: 02/16/2017
-ms.date: 03/10/2017
+ms.date: 09/04/2017
-ms.author: v-johch
+ms.author: v-haiqya
 ---

-#Use Azure Media Video Thumbnails to Create a Video Summarization
+# Use Azure Media Video Thumbnails to Create a Video Summarization
-##Overview
+## Overview
 The **Azure Media Video Thumbnails** media processor (MP) enables you to create a summary of a video that is useful to customers who just want to preview a summary of a long video.
 For example, customers might want to see a short "summary video" when they hover over a thumbnail.
 By tweaking the parameters of **Azure Media Video Thumbnails** through a configuration preset, you can use the MP's powerful shot detection and concatenation technology to algorithmically generate a descriptive subclip.

 The **Azure Media Video Thumbnail** MP is currently in Preview.